 Insights from research by Hugh Magill, Executive Vice President and Chief Fiduciary Officer at Northern Trust.

-Your relationship may not be legally bound, but your estate plan should be.
+Your relationship may not be traditional, and your estate plan does not need to be either.

 Over the past few decades, the United States has seen a consistent decline in the number of couples opting to marry.
 However, this does not mean people are no longer in long-term relationships — many couples simply remain unmarried.
 “The marriage paradigm is changing.
 In previous generations, marriage was a cornerstone: Couples dated, got married, lived together, then had children.
-Today, couples may build a life together before they marry, making marriage a capstone experience,” says Hugh Magill, Northern Trust’s chief fiduciary officer and global director of Trust Services.
+Today, couples may build a life together before they marry, making marriage a capstone experience,”1 says Hugh Magill, Northern Trust’s Chief Fiduciary Officer and Global Director of Trust Services.

 While cohabitation is a growing trend, current property and tax laws do not afford the same financial protections to domestic partners as they do to married couples.
 This is a significant issue, given the growing number of couples and children it impacts.